 The answer is a 529 plan.
 The arcane name comes from the section of the Internal Revenue Code that created it.

-Here’s everything you need to know about 529s.
+Here’s what you need to know about 529 plans and how they work:

 While all 50 states and the District of Columbia offer at least one 529 plan, you’re not obligated to stick with your state’s plan, and your choice doesn’t have any impact on where your Studious Stella or Stanley eventually heads to school.